This article is supplementary to the ultimate guide to balancing, please also check that out!

 Somewhere in between a flat face type valve and and equal percentage valve we have a linear type valve which is what the Regutech and Regulux seem to be.

 Most lockshields do have a slightly conical shape, however only drop into the seating very slightly.
 As mentioned earlier, we don't find many problems with the traditional quick opening valves even on larger domestic really depending on what valves you use.
 But If you are going to swap the valves anyway you may as well select valves that will save time later on.

-Well that was worth doing!
-So from the findings above it definately seems important to find the dud ones, that makes the most difference.
+Well, that was worth doing!
+So from the findings above it definitely seems important to find the dud ones, that makes the most difference.

 |15mm comp||Danfoss Ras||IMI Regutech||3/4 Union|

 And here's what the opening characteristics look like.

 To be perfectly honest the main lesson here is that our experiment is flawed by our flow gauge and high flow requirement.
 If we tested these valves at lower flow rates you may see a much more 'concave down' line (like the blue line).

 Still, they are much more similar (excluding that compression one) than we thought, but bear in mind this represents the % of the maximum flow rate which is unrealistically high in this experiment.
 Although the Danfoss and 3/4 valves look relatively steady, it’s steady over a very high flow rate which is of no help, the IMI has much greater control over lower flow rates which is much more helpful.
 This will be repeated if anyone can suggest a sensible, high accuracy flow gauge!?